sai-ydev/mighty_iot/index.md

 # Mighty IoT With MicroPython
 Thanks for signing up for the workshop.
 We are DIY enthusiasts and big fans of Micropython.
-We put this workshop together to share our knowledge with others.
-This workshop is by no means a comprehensive guide to Micropython but the contents in the workshop should get you started with collecting simple data points using MicroPython.

 The workshop materials are written using the [MicroPython Documentation for ESP32](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html).
-Some of the code snippets used in the workshop were actually used directly

 # MicroPython vs CircuitPython